walczakw/p1-brilliant-vision/README.md

 - __Header with Navigation__

-  - Featured on all pages, the full responsive, fixed header includes links to the Logo, Home page, Gallery, Location and Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all pages, the fully responsive, fixed header includes links to the Home, Gallery, Location and Contact pages and is identical in each page to allow for easy navigation.
+  - The logo is also clickable and brings the user to the Home page.
   - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

 ![Header](https://github.com/walczakw/p1-brilliant-vision/blob/main/docs/docs-images/website-screenshots/header.png)